bkielbasa/developer20/content/post/unavailability-is-fine/index.md

     - Programming
 tags:
     - system design
+short: When I started my career as a software developer and published the first production application what I did was staring at logs and look for some fatal errors.
+It was a monolith application.
+Every log saying that something's wrong had to be fixed.
+ASAP.
+This approach worked for some time.
+However, when the scale increased, and I started building microservices, I couldn't get rid of all of them.
+Network issues, database failures, and more - it happens all the time.

 ---

 When I started my career as a software developer and published the first production application what I did was staring at logs and look for some fatal errors.
 It was a monolith application.
 Every log saying that something's wrong had to be fixed.
 ASAP.
 This approach worked for some time.
 However, when the scale increased, and I started building microservices, I couldn't get rid of all of them.
 Network issues, database failures, and more - it happens all the time.